-(1) "Uncovered O-REMIC Loans" represents a portion of the loans that were pooled in various Fannie Mae MBS trusts established between May 1, 2018 and June 30, 2018 that made REMIC elections.
+(1) "Uncovered Q-REMIC Loans" represents a portion of the loans that were pooled in various Fannie Mae MBS trusts established between July 1, 2018 and July 31, 2018 that made REMIC elections.
 Such loans either (x) did not meet the Eligibility Criteria at time of acquisition and/or the Cut-Off Date or (y) would meet the Eligibility Criteria but were included in a previous Fannie Mae risk sharing transaction or are expected to be included in an alternative Fannie Mae risk sharing transaction.
-In no event will a Reference Obligation be an Uncovered Q-REMIC Loan.
+In no event will an Uncovered Q-REMIC Loan be a Reference Obligation or an uncovered Q-REMIC loan in any other Fannie Mae REMIC risk sharing transaction.